Just-Discovered Giant Asteroid Barely Misses Earth: Takes Another Shot At Earth In December

 “The additional images allowed us to refine our knowledge of the trajectory sufficiently to begin searching astronomical archives, to see if anyone had previously imaged this asteroid without having recognized it as such,” said Marco Micheli, an observer at the NEO center.

-The archives search turned successful as well and astronomers were able to make orbital calculations that showed that asteroid 2016 WJ1 was not a actual threat to impact Earth in the near or far future.
+The archives search turned successful as well and astronomers were able to make orbital calculations that showed that asteroid 2016 WJ1 was not an actual threat to impact Earth in the near or far future.

 As for the future path of asteroid 2017 AG13, time — and the collection of tracking data — will tell whether or not it will possibly be on a collision course with Earth.